Why is it important

 Fatality Rate2

-1 Lost-Time Injury Frequency Rate calculated from number of lost-time injury cases per 1,000,000 hours worked
+1 Lost-Time Injury Frequency Rate calculated from the number of lost-time injury cases per one million hours worked.

-2 Fatality Rate calculated from number of fatality cases per 1,000,000 hours worked
+2 Fatality Rate calculated from the number of fatality cases per one million hours worked.

 Management Approach and Strategy